derlucas/esp32_cubes/firmware/README.md

 It will print its IPv4 Address on the Serial console.
 You can now use the PlatformIO or Arduino OTA function to Upload a new Firmware.

-It the OTA WiFi was not found, a normal Boot will continue.
+If the OTA WiFi was not found, a normal Boot will continue.
 Before trying the OTA WiFi the LED will display yellow.
 When connected to OTA WiFi the LEDs will be flashing blue.
-The Device will wait 10 Seconds to have a OTA.
+The Device will wait 10 Seconds to have an OTA.
 After that time, it will continue to boot normal.
+Boot complete is indicated with a rainbow color effect.

+ - set up the OTA wifi with DHCP server
+ - monitor your router/DHCP Server for new leases
+ - run

+   pio run -e esp32doit_pwm_ota -t upload --upload-port 192.168.7.66

+   within 10 seconds (blinking blue)

 ## the Uniqe ID

 When first powered on after flashing the Firmware, connect via Serial Monitor.
 You will be prompted to enter the Light id "uid".
-Enter a value between 0 and 254 (the Processing Software will use 1 to 50) to give your light a uniqe ID.
+Enter a value between 1 and 50 (the Processing Software will use 1 to 50) to give your light a uniqe ID.
 From now on, you can press "c" on the Serial console at boot to remove the UID and enter a new one.